Sanzō Nosaka: Comintern agent

-One of Nosaka's friends was Kenzo Yamamoto, a legendary Japanese communist who had been in the Soviet Union with his common-law wife, Matsu, since 1928.
-Yamamoto had a reputation as a great womanizer; and, when rumors circulated that Yamamoto was engaged in an affair with Nosaka's wife, Ryu, Nosaka wrote a confidential letter to the NKVD (dated February 22, 1939) indicating that he believed Yamamoto and his wife were likely Japanese spies in the pay of the Kenpeitai.
+One of Nosaka's friends was Kenzō Yamamoto, a well-known Japanese communist who had been in the Soviet Union with his common-law wife, Matsu, since 1928.
+Yamamoto had a reputation as a great womanizer, and when rumors circulated that Yamamoto was engaged in an affair with Nosaka's wife, Ryu, Nosaka wrote a confidential letter to the NKVD (dated February 22, 1939) indicating that he believed Yamamoto and his wife were likely Japanese spies in the pay of the Kempeitai.
 On Stalin's orders, both Yamamoto and Matsu were arrested as spies.
 A firing squad executed Yamamoto, and Matsu died in a gulag.
 Both Yamamoto and his wife were formally rehabilitated after their deaths by Nikita Khrushchev on May 23, 1956, recognizing the lack of any evidence that the two were actually spies.
 In his autobiography, Nosaka later wrote that he had tried to save Yamamoto's life.

-In 1934, Nosaka secretly traveled to the West Coast of the United States, where he became involved in intelligence work on behalf of the International Liaison Department of the Comintern against the Imperial Japanese government.
+In 1934, Nosaka secretly traveled to the West Coast of the United States, where he became involved in intelligence work on behalf of the International Liaison Department of the Comintern against the government of the Empire of Japan.
 Nosaka's activities included disseminating information to communists still active in Japan, infiltrating and making contact with the Japanese communities active in the United States, and establishing a number of communist front organizations in Seattle, Los Angeles, and other cities on the West Coast.
 Nosaka worked to gain funding from the Comintern for his activities, and attempted to have other Japanese Communists secretly relocated to America.
 He planned to recruit American and Japanese agents to send to Yokohama to establish a cell that would operate as a communist front organization.
 Because the records from this period are incomplete, historians cannot be certain to what extent Nosaka's efforts in America were successful.
 Nosaka worked as a Comintern agent in America until 1938, when he returned to Moscow.
 In 1940, the Comintern ordered Nosaka to aid communist forces in China.

 In May 1943, Nosaka was the representative of the JCP in the case of the dissolution of the Comintern.